hrastnik/TraumaJS/README.md

 ## HTML

-All your pages must contain an element with the id of `active-scene`.
+All your pages must contain an element with the id of `scene`.
 Trauma will search for this element in all the pages it loads and replace the element from the old page with the element it finds in the new page.

 ## Javascript